Design map-based visualizations

 9. In the Contents pane, uncheck the High_Blood_Level_Results layer so you can examine the new layer.

-The hot spot analysis results layer is added to the map.
+Hot spot analysis results layer on the map

 The symbol classes for the layer are shown in the Contents pane.